-Product: Method Agency/ies Schedule Maintain the 2018 - 2040 Long- Range Transportation CORPO As Needed Plan: Amend as needed.
-Support Knox and Morrow County Freeway/Expressway Access Study: Identify travel and other mobility issues in southern Knox and Morrow counties.
-Gather and analyze existing traffic data.
-Full study including analyzing future traffic, identifying conceptual solutions and further stakeholder involvement would need to be supplemented with additional funding outside the PWP.
-CORPO/Knox County/Morrow County June 2021 Madison County Thoroughfare Plan: Assist Madison County in developing a thoroughfare pan for the county to support development and access management regulations.
-CORPO/Madison County December 2020 Industrial Parkway Study Support: provide information on existing and future travel information on the industrial Parkway Corridor from Dublin to Marysville to support the Union County Engineer's study of the corridor.
-CORPO/Union County June 2021 Coordinate with ODOT planning activities: Identify and coordinate with special studies; projects that are in the early steps of development and the update to AccessOhio 2045(AO45),the statewide transportation plan.
+Product: Method Agency/ies Schedule The 2018 - 2040 Long- Range Transportation Plan: Amend as needed.
+CORPO As Needed 2023 - 2050 Long Range Transportation Plan: Review and update Public Involvement Plan.
+Through stakeholder and public involvement, review and update CTP goals and objectives.
+CORPO PIP update: Dec 2021; Goals & objectives June 2022; full plan May 2023 Knox and Morrow County Freeway/Expressway Access Study: Building upon work done in FY21 continued coordination with the working group, document travel and other mobility issues in southern Knox and Morrow counties.
+Develop future population and employment forecasts, analyze future travel conditions and develop strategies and concepts to address travel and mobility issues.
+Additional funding outside the PWP may be obtained to go into more detail and/or development implementation plan of proposed.
+Strategies and concepts.
+COPPO/Knov June 2022 Madison County Thoroughfare Plan: Assist Madison County in continuing work completed in FY 21 in developing a thoroughfare plan and access management regulations for the county.
+Assist with plan implementation where appropriate.
+CORPO/Madison County June 2021 Industrial Parkway Study Support: provide information on existing and future travel information on the industrial Parkway Corridor from Dublin to Marysville to support the Union County Engineer's study of the corridor.
+CORPO/Union County December 2021 Coordinate with ODOT planning activities: Coordinate with special studies and projects that are in the early steps of development.
 Coordinate with ODOT on implementing strategies in A045 within CORPO.
-CORPO/MORPC Ongoing Complete other long-range system studies: Use regional data and resources and technical expertise in highway, thoroughfare, transit, pedestrian, access management, freight and bikeway planning to analyze specific long-range transportation needs to assist members.
+CORPO/MORPC As Needed Complete other long-range system studies: Use regional data and resources and technical expertise in highway, thoroughfare, transit, pedestrian, access management, freight and bikeway planning to analyze specific long-range transportation needs to assist members.
 CORPO, Local Governments Ongoing